KyleAMoore/Redshift-CNN/preprocessing/README.md

                                       The output image size
       -o, --overwrite-checkpoints     If set, overwrite the existing checkpoints --checkpoint-dir TEXT           The checkpoint directory
+      --volume-name TEXT              The sciserver-volume in which checkpoint directory should reside(should be in Storage
+                                      pool)

       --num-processes INTEGER         The number of processes to use (uses multiprocessing.Pool)